 Chapter 3 will discuss the research methodology and system design of the project.
 This chapter explains how the project is organized and the flow of all the project operation part.
-This chapter discusses about the ECG analysis design and the implementation of PCA with the classifiers named as SVM, ANN, Fuzzy and Neuro-Fuzzy.
-It also discusses MATLAB software of the system.
+This chapter discusses about the ECG analysis design and the implementation of PCA with the classifiers named as ANN and SVM It also discusses MATLAB software of the system

-Chapter 4 discusses the features extraction and classification result of ECG analysis using PCA and various classifiers used.
+Chapter 4 discusses the features extraction and classification result of ECG analysis using ANN and other classifiers used.
 This part includes the MATLAB software development for the both methods.
-All discussions that concentrate on the result and performance of the ECG analysis using PCA and various classifiers used are presented.
+All discussions that concentrate on the result and performance of the ECG analysis using ANN and other classifiers used are presented.
 It gives a brief review the correlation of all methods.

 Chapter 5 discusses the conclusion and more development of the project.
-This chapter conjointly presents and describes the issues, limitations and therefore the recommendation for this project and overall graph analysis for the longer term development or modification.
+This chapter conjointly presents and describes the issues, limitations and therefore the recommendation for this project and overall graph analysis for the longer term development or modification